GuiAmPm/kit-ferret-rs/readme.md

-# Kit Ferret - Game device made with Teensy 4.0 and Rust
+# Kit Ferret - Game device made with Teensy 4.0 and Rust (and cardboard)

 So, I've made game device!
 It runs on a Teensy 4.0 and the firmware is written in Rust.